 Case Study: Springboard Links

 He wanted to make sure all of that came across but favored a one-page resume.
 To compromise, he included his personal website in her resume header where the recruiter could learn more about him.

 In general, it’s best practice to check company and government policy (it’s illegal in some countries) to see if photos are welcome on your resume.
 You can always ask the HR or hiring department for guidance.

 Sam included a personal photo in her header when applying for her job at Spotify.

-Formatting your resume header
+How to format your resume header

 Marcellus’ Journey to Verizon Digital Media Services

-When crafting his network engineer resume for Verizon DMS, Marcellus utilised Enhancv’s double-column resume template which carefully positioned his name on top of his resume along with key points to describe his location, email, phone number, and useful links.
+When crafting his network engineer resume for Verizon DMS, Marcellus utilized Enhancv’s double-column resume template which carefully positioned his name on top of his resume along with key points to describe his location, email, phone number, and useful links.

 Using Enhancv’s builder, you can easily edit the look of your resume header in a way you know will catch the recruiter’s attention.

-Mistakes to avoid in your resume header
+3 Mistakes to avoid in your resume header

-The single-most important rule to follow when creating your resume format is to never put “resume” on the top of your header.
+One of the most important rules to follow when creating your resume format is to never put “resume” on the top of your header.

 What if I have a two-page resume?

+Simply repeat the same header on the top of both pages.
 In most cases, one resume header placed at the top of the first page should suffice.